-The Program in Global Languages & Communication offers a number of courses and services to lower-division students.
-We offer writing courses (Academic English 20A-C), a course in reading and vocabulary development (Academic English 22A).
+The Program in Global Languages & Communication (GLC) offers a number of courses and services to lower-division students.
+We offer writing courses (Academic English 20A-B-C) as well as a course in reading and vocabulary development (Academic English 22A).
 We also provide students with assessments, guidance, and web-based resources.

 Lower-Division Writing Requirement

 Academic English students must complete the lower-division writing requirement before the beginning of the seventh quarter following the completion of their AE courses or they will be subject to probation.

 Students who successfully complete AC ENG 20C and 22A with a B+ or higher will be eligible to take Writing 45 afterwards, allowing them to accelerate through the Lower-Division Writing Requirement, also known as General Education Requirement 1a.